burnt-labs/docs/developers/featured-guides/build-react-dapp-with-account-abstraxion.md

 ```
 {% endcode %}

-This will give a a button that initiates a meta account using social login.
+This will give a button that initiates a meta account using social login.
 Click the \`CONNECT\` button and try it out!

 <figure><img src="../../.gitbook/assets/image (4).png" alt=""><figcaption></figcaption></figure>